x

 How many voters could be affected by this?

-Secretary Nelson’s letter does not specifically mention the number of voters they are requesting information for.
+Nelson’s letter does not specifically mention the number of voters her office is requesting information for.
 In fact, she said they are still compiling the list.

-But in Paxton’s initial letter to Nelson, he writes it would be about 1 million people.
+But in Paxton’s initial letter to Nelson, he wrote that it would be about 1 million people.
 He said with about 18 million registered voters and counting, it would be a “relatively small percentage” of registered voters.

 The secretary’s letter requests the federal immigration agency returns this citizenship verification information by Oct.
 2. Nelson said once that information is received, it would be turned over to county voter registrars.

-The secretary of state responded to KVUE’s request for comment saying that any maintenance performed by its office complies with state and federal law.
+The Secretary of State's Office responded to KVUE’s request for comment by saying that any maintenance performed by the office complies with state and federal law.
 KVUE has not yet received a response from the AG’s office.

 Before You Leave, Check This Out